awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.md

 </html>
 ```

-## Signing CloudFront Cookies for Private Distributions<a name="signing-cf-cookies-for-private-distributions"></a>
+## Signing CloudFront cookies for private distributions<a name="signing-cf-cookies-for-private-distributions"></a>

 As an alternative to signed URLs, you can also grant clients access to a private distribution via signed cookies\.
 Signed cookies enable you to provide access to multiple restricted files, such as all of the files for a video in HLS format or all of the files in the subscribers’ area of a website\.
-For more information on why you might want to use signed cookies instead of signed URLs \(or vice versa\), see [Choosing Between Signed URLs and Signed Cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html) in the Amazon CloudFront Developer Guide\.
+For more information on why you might want to use signed cookies instead of signed URLs \(or vice versa\), see [Choosing between signed URLs and signed cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-choosing-signed-urls-cookies.html) in the Amazon CloudFront Developer Guide\.

 Creating a signed cookie is similar to creating a signed URL\.
 The only difference is the method that is called \(`getSignedCookie` instead of `getSignedUrl`\)\.